 Our Education Specialist Credential program is approved by the California Commission on Teacher Credentialing (CTC) and takes you through coursework in curriculum and instruction styles — preparing you to work effectively and with diverse student groups.

 During your time in the Special Education Credential program, you will participate in one of two different student-teaching tracks that give you the experience you need to be a leader in the classroom from the moment you step off of our commencement stage.

 Become an Agent of Change

 Heed the call to serve our children and arm yourself with the tools you need to become an agent of change, inspiration, and advocacy.
 Through the Alliant International University credential program, you'll be able to teach students with disabilities and guide them through any challenges they may face in the classroom.
 Our credentialing courses will teach you the many skills needed to assist these students throughout their early childhood education and impact their lives for years to come.

 Your Path to the Classroom

 No matter who we are, we all learn a little differently.
 That’s why Alliant has created two routes to success in the Online Special Education Credential program.
 Making the most of our partnerships with schools around the area, we’ll support you in networking and finding the ideal placement for your future goals.

 Student Teaching Track

-During this track, you complete a 16-week, unpaid student teaching placement in at least two grade levels under the guidance of a mentor teacher.
+During this track, prospective educators complete a 16-week, unpaid student teaching placement in at least two grade levels under the guidance of a mentor teacher.
 This path is optimal for studying teaching methods and preparing you for classroom application before you even start your career as a full-time teacher-of-record.

 Standard Intern Teaching